walterhiggins/WMPJS/book-outline.md

 So now you can see how easy it is to extend the Drone to build new interesting things in Minecraft.
 Let's build a skyscraper!

 ### A Blueprint for a Skyscraper
-In this chapter we're going to create a blueprint for a skyscraper so that you can place skyscrapers anywhere in your world with just a single Javascript function call.
+We're going to create a blueprint for a skyscraper so that you can place skyscrapers anywhere in your world with just a single Javascript function call.
 Let's create a new module called *skyscraper.js* and save it to the *scriptcraft/plugins/drone/contribs* folder:

 @@listing skyscraper_v1.js A Blueprint for a Skyscraper.